soly33tworks/ME-PHYS_Undergraduate_Courses/ME299-Summer_Practice_I/readme.md

 **Semester :** Year 3 Semester 1

 # Load Cell DAQ and Calibration

+## Overview
-**Overview:** Mass measurement and calibration using strain-gauge based load cells.
+Mass measurement and calibration using strain-gauge based load cells.
 For added increase in precision (mostly for fun), pressure-humidity-temperature sensor is added in order to correct the measurements later on.
 For details, see the report in my ResearchGate profile.

+## Solidworks Assembly and Wiring Diagram

-## L
+## DAQ User Interface

-### M